National Research Council Act (R.S.C., 1985, c. N-15)

 Marginal note:Council incorporated

-(2) The Council is a body corporate that has power to acquire and hold real, personal, movable and immovable property for the purposes of and subject to this Act.
+(2) The Council is a corporation that has power to acquire, hold, sell or otherwise dispose of and loan or lease real, personal, movable and immovable property for the purposes of and subject to this Act.

 Duties and Powers

 Marginal note:Duties of Council

 4 The Council has charge of such matters affecting scientific and industrial research in Canada as may be assigned to it by the Governor in Council.